 My life was in crisis at this time and I decided to purchase all his available books and talks on CD, retire from the world and embark on an inner journey, with the intention of overcoming the mess I had gotten myself into.
 I remember the early days of working with his teachings, observing my mind to see if I really was lost in time.
 I was amazed to find it was true!
 I was being pulled between terrible trauma from my past and anxiety dominated movies of how my future would be.
 Never before had I considered past, present and future in relation to where my attention was, but I had to admit he was spot on with this, I was hardly ever in the present moment.

-So I decided to try staying in the present more.
-Sounds easy enough right?
-Not so!
-I really struggled with this.
+I decided to try staying present more but I really struggled with this.
 Tolle claims that as soon as you realise you’re not present, you are present, and based on this I decided to find a way to remind myself to stay present.
 A friend of mine had just bought me an Eckhart Tolle calendar for a gift and it contained some lovely images with quotes from Eckhart.
-I cut it up and stuck all 12 images around my home so pretty much wherever I was there was a reminder to stay present; this seemed to work pretty well.
+I cut it up and stuck all twelve images around my home so pretty much wherever I was there was a reminder to stay present; this seemed to work pretty well.

 Walking around holding a spiritual object like a book, or beads, or anything else that represented presence was also very helpful.
-Sometimes, if I needed to make a challenging phone call, I would create a shrine of many spiritual objects and books around the phone, and it really served as a good way to maintain presence during the call.
+If I needed to make a challenging phone call, I would create a shrine of many spiritual objects and books around the phone, and it really served as a good way to maintain presence during the call.